RealTonyBlaq/alx-interview/0x01-lockboxes/README.md

 - A key with the same number as a box opens that box
 - You can assume all keys will be positive integers
 - There can be keys that do not have boxes
-The first box boxes[0] is unlocked
+- The first box boxes[0] is always unlocked
-Return True if all boxes can be opened, else return False
+- Return True if all boxes can be opened, else return False